 …

-The Current Passive TB Ranging LCI Table Number field contains the counter number of the current valid Passive TB Ranging LCI Table.
+The Current Passive TB Ranging LCI Table Counter field contains the counter value for the last transmitted Passive TB Ranging LCI Table. (#3152)

 …

 The subfield New LCI Table is 0 if the current LCI table and LCI table to be transmitted at the end of the countdown are the same, else it is 1.